This post may contain affiliate links. Please read my disclosure policy.

 - Brown the beef.
 Heat some olive oil in a large, heavy skillet over medium-high heat and brown the chuck roast cubes.
 Transfer them to a plate and set them aside.

 - Add the stock…and everything else.
-Add enough stock to cover the veggies and bring to a boil before adding the curry cubes followed by the browned chuck.
+Add enough stock to cover the veggies and bring them to a boil before adding the curry cubes, followed by the browned chuck.
 Bring everything back to a boil, turn the heat down, and simmer for 30-40 minutes.
 The curry should be nice and thick.

-- Season with salt and pepper to taste.
+- Season.
+Add some salt and pepper to taste.

 - Pound the chicken.
-Place the chicken in a plastic bag and pound to an even thickness.
+Place the chicken in a plastic bag and pound it to an even thickness.

 - Arrange your breading station.
 Mix flour, salt, and pepper in one bowl, beat 2 eggs in another bowl, and place the panko in a third bowl.
 Line the bowls up with flour on one side, eggs in the middle, and panko on the other side.